 Maximum Snow Depth: 6 inches | Maximum Throwing Distance: 25 feet | Power: 2.5 amps | Power Type: Cordless | Weight: 25 pounds

 RYOBI 40-Volt HP Brushless 12-Inch Cordless Electric Snow Shovel (with 4.0 Ah Battery and Charger)

 If you’re going to purchase a cordless power shovel, you should pay attention to the brand that you’re purchasing, especially if you already own other power tools in your garage.
 RYOBI is one of the most popular power equipment companies, and their 40V HP 12-inch Cordless Electric Snow Shovel lives up to its name.
 It’s compatible with all RYOBI 40V batteries, so you can swap out pre-charged batteries, if needed, and you can also swap out power shovel attachment for one of RYOBI’s other attachment capable tools.

 We love this snow shovel’s compact design, especially for navigating tight corners and steeper hillsides.
-It has a large secondary handle, which makes it more comfortable to grip, and it’s also lightweight, so you don’t have to worry as much about feeling top heavy while using an electric snow blower.
+It has a large secondary handle, which makes it more comfortable to grip, and it’s also lightweight, so you don’t have to worry as much about feeling top heavy while using an electric snow machine.
 We do wish this model had a longer battery life, as 18 minutes isn’t quite enough time to fully clean most driveways.
 However, if you have multiple batteries at the ready, you can easily swap them out and plug them into the charging system.
-This snow blower may be one of the expensive options on the market, but its upfront cost prevents you from purchasing additional batteries the next time you add a new RYOBI tool to your collection.
+This snow blower may be one of the more expensive options on the market, but its upfront cost prevents you from needing to purchase additional batteries the next time you add a new RYOBI tool to your collection.

 Price at time of publish: $299